dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 No. In fact, only work or school accounts should be registered with the Intune App SDK.
 Apps are responsible for determining if an account is used in a work or school context.

 **What about users that have already signed in to the application?
 Do they need to be enrolled?**

 The application is responsible for enrolling users after they have been successfully authenticated.
 The application is also responsible for enrolling any existing accounts that might have been present before the application had MDM-less MAM functionality.

 To do this, the application should make use of the `registeredAccounts:` method.
 This method returns an NSDictionary that has all of the accounts registered into the Intune MAM service.
-If any existing accounts in the application are not present in the list, the application should register and enroll those accounts via `registerAndEnrollAccount:`.
+If any existing accounts in the application are not in the list, the application should register and enroll those accounts via `registerAndEnrollAccount:`.

 **How often does the SDK retry enrollments?**

 The SDK will automatically retry all previously failed enrollments on a 24-hour interval.
 The SDK does this to ensure that if a user’s organization enabled MAM after the user signed in to the application, the user will successfully enroll and receive policies.

-The SDK will stop re-trying when it detects that a user has successfully enrolled the application.
-This is because only one user can enroll an application at any given time.
+The SDK will stop retrying when it detects that a user has successfully enrolled the application.
+This is because only one user can enroll an application at a particular time.
 If the user is unenrolled, the retries will begin again on the same 24-hour interval.

 **Why does the user need to be deregistered?**